Everything You Need to Know about Development in the Crowsnest Pass

 Home Occupation is any occupation, trade, profession, service or craft carried on by the occupant of a residence as a use that is secondary to the residential use of the lot.

 The Municipality of Crowsnest Pass encourages and supports home occupations (home-based businesses) in residential areas, provided they meet the standards in the Land Use Bylaw.
-Depending on the type of Home Occupation, you may also require a Development Permit.
+Home Occupations require a Business License.
+Depending on the type of Home Occupation, you may require a Development Permit Application Form - COMMERCIAL.
 To obtain a home occupation business license complete the application here.
-If the license is not renewed annually, the permit will expire and the occupant would need to reapply for Home Occupation.
+If the license is not renewed annually, the license will expire and the occupant would need to reapply.

 Certificates Of Compliance

 For Certificate of Compliance requests please contact the Development Office at 403-563-2202.
 The fee is $100 for a new Compliance Certificate and $25 for a revision of a Compliance Certificate within 6 months of issue.
-When submitting a Compliance Letter Request Form you must include either a original digital or original Real Property Report (RPR).
-All Real Property Reports older than two (2) years must include a Statutory Declaration that indicates that no changes have been made to the property since the RPR was prepared.
-If there have been any changes, however slight, or the RPR is older than 15 years, a new and updated Real Property Report is Required.
+When submitting a Compliance Letter Request Form you must include a Real Property Report (RPR).
+A Real Property Report older than two (2) years must include a Statutory Declaration that indicates that no changes have been made to the property since the RPR was prepared.
+If there have been any changes, however slight, or the RPR is older than 15 years, a new and updated Real Property Report is required.

-The Municipality will issue a notice indicating if the improvements are in compliance, if the improvements are non-conforming and/or if development permits will be required to bring it into compliance.
+The Municipality will issue a notice indicating if the improvements are or are not in compliance, if the improvements are protected by non-conforming status, or if development permits will be required to bring it into compliance.
 For further detailed information, please see the Compliance Certificate Policy & Procedure on our policies page.

 Encroachments

-An Encroachment is anything constructed or placed with a fixed location on the ground or attached to something having a fixed location on the ground, that extends on, over or under adjacent private property and/or Municipal Lands, and includes but is not limited to the following:
+An Encroachment is anything (except as exempted in the policy and procedure) constructed or placed with a fixed location on the ground or attached to something having a fixed location on the ground, that extends on, over or under adjacent private property and/or Municipal Lands, and includes but is not limited to the following:

 • Sheds including those attached to a dwelling and/or a fence;